-On the last day of the Trump Administration, PIH posted Notice PIH 2021-07, updating Notice PIH 2018-04.
-The primary change is to the so-called "RAD/Section 18 Construction Blend," allowing a PHA to apply to HUD for approval to dispose of public housing "because it is not in the best interests of the residents and the PHA."
-In short, the drastically changed provision would allow a PHA to convert anywhere from 40% to 80% of the units in a RAD project to PBVs under Section 18.
+On the last day of the Trump Administration, January 19, 2021, PIH posted Notice PIH 2021-07, updating Notice PIH 2018-04.
+The primary change was to the "RAD/Section 18 Construction Blend," allowing a PHA to apply to PIH for approval to dispose of public housing "because it is not in the best interests of the residents and the PHA."
+In short, the provision would allow a PHA to convert anywhere from 40% to 80% of the units in a RAD project to project-based vouchers (PBVs) under Section 18.
+The percentage of units eligible for disposition within a RAD project is based on the "hard construction costs" of the proposed rehabilitation or new construction.
 PIH began allowing 25% of the units in a RAD project to convert to PBVs under Section 18 in Notice PIH 2018-11 on July 2, 2018.
-The new Notice seems to further accelerate PIH's public housing "repositioning" policy.
+The Notice PIH 2021-07 seems to further accelerate PIH's public housing "repositioning" policy.
 (See the Rental Assistance Demonstration entry in this Advocates' Guide for more about RAD/Section 18 Construction Blends.)